DonaldMbara/Link-Online-Tutoring-App-/README.md

 An app that connects people who need help to tutors who are accomplished in a particular course (Stackoverflow format)

 Team
-Our Team Name is: Boolean Autocrats.
+Our Team Name is: Binary Autocrats.

 The Scrum Master: Mongezi @sweetmoh